 1. Quality score

-Quality score is a rating based on the quality and relevance of your keywords and PPC ads.
-This score determines your cost per click and your ad rank on both Google Ads and Microsoft Ads.
+Quality Score is a rating based on the quality and relevance of your keywords and PPC ads.
+This score helps determine your cost per click and ad rank on both Google Ads and Microsoft Ads.

-This score is determined based on your click-through rate, keyword relevance in each ad group, landing page experience, ad text relevance, and historical ad account performance.
-Though it’s not clear how much each factor weighs in determining your quality score.
+This score is determined based on your click-through rate, keyword relevance in each ad group, landing page experience, ad text relevance, and historical ad account performance — although it’s not clear how much each factor weighs in determining your quality score.

-Why you should care about quality score: A low quality score indicates that you need to make changes to your ads, keywords, or your landing page to avoid wasted ad spend.
+Why you should care about Quality Score: A low Quality Score indicates that there are issues with your ads, keywords, or your landing page and they should be optimized to avoid wasted ad spend.

 2. Cost per click (CPC)

 Cost per click refers to the amount of money it costs each time a user clicks on your ad.
-Higher value keywords will have more competition and naturally cost more per click.
+Higher-value keywords have more competition and naturally cost more per click.

 A good CPC will depend on how much you make from each conversion.
-But in general, the lower CPC is, the better.
-If cost per click is high, but conversion rate is too, then you’ll still get a favorable ROI.
+But in general, the lower your CPC is, the better.
+If the cost per click is high but so is the conversion rate, you’ll still get a favorable ROI.

 Why you should care about CPC: This metric tells you if you’re paying too much for leads compared to revenue.
 CPC can identify areas where you’re wasting ad spend.